mwieck/Getting-and-Cleaning-Data/CodeBook.md

 Martin Wieck

-This document contains additional information about the variables and transformations needed in the course project from Getting and Cleening Data.
+This document contains additional information about the variables and transformations needed in the course project from Getting and Cleaning Data.

-The original source data can be found here?

 You can find a full description of the source used in this project at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.